13Aluminium/term/readme.md

 # License

-- This code is open-source and available under the MIT License.
+- This code is open-source and available under the MIT License. xD